Nakhon Chai Si district: History

+David K. Wyatt named Nakhon Chai Si as one of three places, with Ratchaburi and Suphan Buri, in which the polity Chinese records of about 1200 call Chen Li Fu might be sought.
+He argued from O. W. Wolters's finding that the polity held both a port and an inland capital, from the reconstruction of the ancient shoreline by Phōngsi Wanasin and Thiwa Supcanya, and from Wolters's own note that early Chinese navigators rarely called on the eastern coast of the Bay of Bangkok; other scholars place the polity at Sankhaburi in Chai Nat province instead.
+Wyatt also records that Nakhon Chai Si stands considerably higher than the ground to its east.

 Nakhon Chai Si was originally established during the reign of King Maha Chakkraphat of the Ayutthaya kingdom.
 When King Chulalongkorn introduced the Monthon system as part of the Thesaphiban administrative reform, Mueang Nakhon Chai Si became the capital city of Monthon Nakhon Chai Si.
 Later, after the system was abolished, Mueang Nakhon Chai Si was downgraded to a district under Nakhon Pathom province.

 The name Nakhon Chai Si was given in remembrance of King Chaiyasiri of the Singhanavati Kingdom, who was the son of King Phrom and believed by the people of Ayutthaya to be their ancestor.

 More than a thousand years ago, Han Chinese referred to Nakhon Chai Si, along with nearby areas such as Samut Sakhon, by the Teochew name "Leng Kia Chu" (龍仔厝; pinyin: Lóng zǐ cuò).
 This term means "home of the dragon's descendants" and may have been inspired by the way the Tha Chin River winds through the region in curves that resemble a serpent or dragon.